stratux/stratux-setup/README.md

 Both 1090ES and 978UAT SDR dongles have been tested on RPi2, Raspbian Jessie and Jessie Lite (requires image resize), as well as, Odroid-C2 Ubuntu64-16.04lts-mate.
-Both RPI2 and Odroid systems worked with an Edimax EW-7811Un as well as an Odroid Module 0 (Ralink RT5370) Wifi USB adapters, no extra configuration required.
+Both the RPI2 and Odroid boards worked with an Edimax EW-7811Un and Odroid Module 0 (Ralink RT5370) Wifi USB adapter, no extra configuration required.
 But virtually any natively supported Wifi USB adapter should work.